 To use this registry all you need to know is the name of the medication, its dosage, and your town or zip code.
 Once you’ve identified this information, you’ll be able to search the database and get a listing of the prices being reported by area pharmacies.
 To learn more and access the registry visit the website listed above or call 800-242-5846.

 Pharmaceutical Companies Provide Assistance

 A number of pharmaceutical companies are trying to help ease the burden of prescription medications as well.
 The following programs were designed with income eligibility requirements and are only for those without prescription insurance coverage.
 All say they are willing to make allowances for people who are facing medical or financial hardships.
 You must be taking a medication produced by the pharmaceutical company in order to be considered for assistance.
 You can see if your medication is associated with any assistance programs.
 You can also contact your pharmacetical company directly or visiting their Web sites for more information.

 For additional Prescription Expense Assistance, search local programs.

 County Wellness Discount Programs

-Residents of Atlantic County will receive on average 24% off retail prices on prescription drugs for themselves and their pets if they enroll in the Atlantic County Prescription Discount Program.
-If you have insurance for prescription drugs, you may still benefit from the discount card, since it may save you money on prescription drugs your existing plan does not cover To learn more call 877.321.2652 or visit their website.
+Residents of Atlantic County will receive on average 24% off retail prices on prescription drugs for themselves and their pets if they enroll for free in the Atlantic County Prescription Discount Program.
+If you have insurance for prescription drugs, you may still benefit from the discount card, since it may save you money on prescription drugs your existing plan does not cover.
+To learn more call 877.321.2652 or visit their website.

-Save on prescription drugs, eye care, hearing aids and more.
+Save on prescription drugs, dental and eye care, hearing aids and more.
 This free program is open to Bergen County residents as well as all NJ residents and there is no age or income requirement.
 To learn more call 201.336.7400 or visit their website.